 The wood board industry currently relies on the use of fossil-based binders, mainly formaldehyde-based binders.
-Several market factors are driving major changes in the composition and technology and upcoming regulations foresee reduced formaldehyde emissions from furniture due to its effects on indoor air-quality.
 Manufacturers have made several attempts to produce alternative binders from renewable resources, but a bio-based binder at industrial scale does not yet exist.
-In order to cope with increasing global consumption and climate change, innovative products in the wood-based panel mass market are urgently needed to reduce greenhouse gas emissions and dependency on fossils.

 The SUSBIND consortium develops, produces and tests bio-based binders as an alternative to formaldehyde binders currently used for wood-based panel boards in furniture mass products.
 The goal of the project is to substitute fossil-based chemicals with those from renewable resources.

 The resulting SUSBIND binder system aims to outperform current fossil-based binders containing a significantly lower carbon footprint, while also reducing formaldehyde emissions.
 A sustainable and economically viable binder will increase the marketability of bio-based furniture products.